-The Japanese yen is the currency whose purchasing power is regulated by the Japanese government under a floating exchange rate system, and Japanese government bonds denominated in Japanese yen can be considered to be financial assets with the lowest credit risk.
+The Japanese yen is the currency whose purchasing power is regulated by the Japanese government under a floating exchange rate system, and Japanese government bonds denominated in Japanese yen can be viewed as financial assets with the lowest credit risk.
 On the other hand, swap rates are reflected by credit risk with regard to LIBOR.